unnsteinngardars/week2/apitest/assignment.md

 ## Assignment in user-api.js
 *Assignment*: Explain what the push/pop functions do for this API.
 What effect would it have on the fluent API if we did not have them?
-Answer: The push and pop functions are pushing and
+Answer: The push and pop functions are pushing and popping expected events that are returned after commands are executed.

 ## Assignment in test-api.js
 *Assignment*: Trace this call - back and forth - through the code.